FAIRR: Policy Engagement

 FAIRR advocates for policy reform in sustainable agriculture, including regenerative practices, methane reduction, subsidy reform and antibiotic stewardship.

 FAIRR has supported calls for the UN Food and Agriculture Organization (FAO) to publish a net-zero-aligned roadmap for the global food system.

 In April 2024, FAIRR endorsed a public letter by academics Paul Behrens and Matthew Hayek raising concerns about aspects of the FAO’s report Pathways towards Lower Emissions, including the interpretation of emissions data.

 According to Bloomberg, a 2024 FAIRR report analyzing 79 agrifood companies found that while many publicly promote regenerative agriculture, few have clear targets or provide financial support.
+A follow-up report in 2026 identified what FAIRR described as a "widening credibility gap" between corporate regenerative agriculture commitments and implementation.
+It found that the share of companies with quantified targets had declined from 35% in 2023 to 28%, and that no assessed company had set a pesticide-reduction target, while the proportion measuring regenerative agriculture outcomes had risen from 16% to 54%.

 In January 2025, FAIRR reported on climate mitigation in agriculture, discussing nature-based approaches such as agroforestry and regenerative grazing.
 The report examined trade-offs for biodiversity, and reviewed financing mechanisms including green bonds and sustainability-linked debt instruments.

+In August 2025, FAIRR published research on water insecurity in the livestock sector, finding that two-thirds of major protein producers were failing to manage water-related risks and estimating potential costs to companies of $200-300 billion.

 Climate Risk Analysis (2024)

-FAIRR’s 2024 climate risk analysis reported significant financial threats facing the livestock industry by 2030, driven by methane emissions, volatile feed prices, and rising consumer demand for plant-based alternatives.
+FAIRR’s 2024 climate risk analysis reported significant financial threats facing the livestock industry by 2030.

 Research and data tools

+Coller FAIRR Seafood Index

+In 2026, FAIRR launched the ‘’‘Coller FAIRR Seafood Index’’’, a benchmark tool assessing 20 of the world’s largest listed seafood and aquaculture companies.
+The index evaluates ESG risks and opportunities across the seafood sector, including issues such as traceability, biodiversity impacts, animal welfare, feed sourcing and supply-chain transparency.
+According to FAIRR, the index was developed to provide investors with company-specific analysis of sustainability-related risks within seafood production and supply chains.